Unleash Your Creativity

 On Substack as The Accidental Pianist

-Hi, I’m an award-winning film composer and excitable amateur pianist.
-I have a Masters in Music for the Screen (NFTS & Royal College of Art) and a BMus from the University of London, and I’ve composed for projects including Merlin (BBC) and Lego Nexo Knights, and earned a Golden Skull award for my debut film score, The Hallow.
+James is an award-winning film composer and excitable amateur pianist, with a Masters in Music for the Screen (NFTS & Royal College of Art) and a Bachelor of Music from the University of London.
+He has composed for projects including Merlin (BBC) and Lego’s Nexo Knights, and earned a Golden Skull award from Hollywood’s Screamfest Horror Film Festival for his debut film score, The Hallow.

 Join & Stay Connected

-Mailing List: Get retreat dates, free videos, early access and posts exploring the subject of learning the piano and what it can teach us about the practice of learning in general, and how we can apply that to darts, the violin, Portuguese and more.
+The Accidental Pianist Mailing List: Get retreat dates, latest news, early access and regular posts exploring the subject of learning the piano and what it can teach us about the practice of learning in general, and how we can apply that to the violin, darts, portuguese and more.
+Also explore how learning and music can have benefits for mental health, aging brains and what implications might be drawn for the related but broader subject of education.

 Start Online: Begin your first lessons today with free access to Beginner Series #1.